kedanco/100-days-kallaway-log/README.md

 **Thoughts:** More than halfway through NodeAPI course.
 Done with testing, organizational structure and touched on Mongo, Mongoose.

 **Link to work:**

+### Day 53: 28th November Wednesday, 2018

+**Today's Progress:** CrowdCluster

+**Thoughts:** Went back to revise Ruby and touch up the CrowdCluster app.
+Thinking of changing the filters and modifying some of the existing functionality, and maybe adding in some additional data as well (cafes, bars, landmarks etc.)

+**Link to work:**

+### Missed A Day : 29th November Thursday, 2018

+### Missed A Day : 30th November Friday, 2018

+### Day 54: 1st December Saturday, 2018

+**Today's Progress:** FreeCodeCamp

+**Thoughts:** Started with the React section of FCC!
+Feels good to have a recap after the previous React courses, still feels like React is such a complicated thing to be put on FCC.
+Still thankful to them for adding it in though, just wonder if there any simpler process to learn React.

+**Link to work:**

+### Missed A Day : 2nd December Sunday, 2018

+### Day 55: 3rd December Monday, 2018

+**Today's Progress:** FreeCodeCamp, NodeAPI Course

+**Thoughts:** Completed the React & Redux section of FCC!
+Also continued with NodeAPI course, almost finishing it!
+Things are getting quite complicated when we deal with Auth and stuff, and i'm finding it hard to follow-up :/

+**Link to work:**

+### Day 56: 4th December Tuesday, 2018

+**Today's Progress:** CS50

+**Thoughts:** Went back to CS50!
+Covered 2 lectures, gonna give myself until end of this month to finish the videos.

+**Link to work:**

+### Day 57: 5th December Wednesday, 2018

+**Today's Progress:** NodeAPI Course, React Random Quote Machine

+**Thoughts:** Done with NodeAPI course!
+Gotta find a project to implement all of it by myself again, cuz following the course just doesn't cut it...
+And some of the later lessons (auth, middleware) start to get a little bit more complicated.
+Still, learned a lot about Node in this course and I'm glad I finished it!

+Also re-did the Random Quote Machine in React.
+Pretty simple!

+**Link to work:**